 A: “I wasn’t there at the very beginning, but close.
 I was the tenth employee [now 200], and I was hired right when Land of Nod moved into their first corporate offices.”

-Q: Who interviewed you for the position, and was it easy to pick up on the vision of the company?
+Q: Who interviewed you for the position, and was it easy to pick up on the company’s vision?

 Q: When you thought about working for Land of Nod, what attracted you?

 A: “I wanted to work for Land of Nod because I was passionate about the company.
 The salary was not a driving factor.
 I was working for Crate&Barrel, and I wanted to work for a smaller company—a place I could help build.
 I wanted a job where I could make a difference and felt like I was making an impact on the organization.”